 The music of Herbert Howells (1892–1983) is often associated with transience and loss.
 The elegiac strain in English music of the twentieth century is not confined to Howells; it is to be found in different ways in the music of Delius, Finzi, Gurney and Vaughan Williams, to name but a few.
 But Howells seems to have had a particularly acute sense of the impermanence, the brevity and fragility of life.
 That this arose out of experience from a very early age is beyond doubt.
 The bankruptcy of his father, a small town jobbing builder in rural Gloucestershire, and the family’s consequent loss of prestige, friends and social standing, was a formative experience.
 It led to a lifelong anxiety about money and income, which was one of the reasons why Howells never relinquished his teaching post at the Royal College of Music and hardly ever turned down a request to examine or adjudicate at music festivals to risk earning his living by composition alone.

 As a student in London he lost friends and contemporaries to the carnage of the First World War.
-His Elegy for viola, string quartet and string orchestra, perhaps the first of his works composed explicitly as a memorial, was written in memory of Frances Purcell Warren, a viola player killed at Mons in 1917.
+His Elegy for viola, string quartet and string orchestra, perhaps the first of his works composed explicitly as a memorial, was written in memory of Francis Purcell Warren, a viola player killed on 3 July 1916.
 One of his closest boyhood friends, Ivor Gurney, whose inherent mental instability was almost certainly exacerbated by his experiences in the trenches, was a later, longer drawn-out loss.
 Howells himself was exempt from military service on medical grounds due to the onset of Graves Disease, a condition that forced him to give up his first salaried position as sub-organist of Salisbury Cathedral (with a loss of income and independence) and for a time threatened his life—the ultimate loss.